JulianNicholls/Gosu-Cribbage-Old/README.md

 ## Turn-up card cut

-After discarding, clicking on the pack at the right hand side will cut a card, and display the value of the player's hand with the cut card.
+After discarding, clicking on the pack at the right hand side will cut a card (always done by the human player at present)

 ## Play to 31

-After the card is cut, it is up to the player to start the play to 31.
+After the card is cut, the correct player will start the play to 31.
-The CPU will also choose cards in turn, with some intelligence.
-15s, 31s, pairs / royal, runs, and goes are scored.
+The CPU will choose cards in turn, with some intelligence.
+15s, 31s, pairs / royal / double, runs, and goes are scored.

 ## Vegetables